Butte Miners: Final Seasons

 Butte played the 1925 season in the Independent level Montana State League.
 No standings or statistics are available for the 1925 league.

-Butte was without minor league baseball until the Butte Copper Kings began play in the 1978 Pioneer League.
-Butte had a franchise in the Pioneer League from 1978-1985 and 1987-2000.
+Butte was without minor league baseball until the 1978 Butte Copper Kings began play ias members of the Pioneer League.
+Butte hosted a franchise in the Pioneer League from 1978 to 1985 and again from 1987 to 2000.

 The ballpark

 Beginning in 1900, Butte minor league teams played at the Mt.
 Columbia Grounds.
 The ballpark was located on site of the Columbia Gardens (amusement park) in Butte.
 The Butte Electric Railway Company provided rail service to Columbia Gardens.
 Built in 1899, the Columbia Gardens were dismantled in 1973.